 The characteristics of the Reference Obligations in each Loan Group will change from time to time to reflect subsequent payments, prepayments and Credit Events with respect to such Reference Obligations.
-In addition, the characteristics of the Reference Obligations in each Loan Group may change after the issuance of the Notes to reflect the removal of Reference Obligations (any such removal, a "Reference Pool Removal") from the Reference Pool upon the occurrence of any of the following: (i) the Reference Obligation becomes a Credit Event Reference Obligation; (ii) the Reference Obligation is paid in full; (iii) the Reference Obligation is seized pursuant to an eminent domain proceeding with respect to the underlying mortgage loan; (iv) the related loan seller or servicer repurchases the Reference Obligation, enters into a full indemnification agreement with Fannie Mae with respect to the Reference Obligation or provides a make-whole payment with respect to the Reference Obligation; (v) Fannie Mae determines that the Reference Obligation does not meet certain Eligibility Criteria as the result of a data correction; or (vi) the party responsible for the representations and warranties and/or servicing obligations or liabilities with respect to the Reference Obligation declares bankruptcy or is put into receivership after Fannie Mae has requested that it repurchase such Reference Obligation.
-A Reference Obligation that undergoes a temporary or permanent modification will not be removed from the Reference Pool if it does not otherwise meet any of the criteria for a Reference Pool Removal set forth in the prior sentence.
+In addition, the characteristics of the Reference Obligations in each Loan Group may change after the issuance of the Notes to reflect the removal of Reference Obligations from the Reference Pool upon the occurrence of any of the following: (i) the Reference Obligation becomes a Credit Event Reference Obligation; (ii) the Reference Obligation is paid in full; (iii) the Reference Obligation is seized pursuant to an eminent domain proceeding with respect to the underlying mortgage loan; (iv) the related loan seller or servicer repurchases the Reference Obligation, enters into a full indemnification agreement with Fannie Mae with respect to the Reference Obligation or provides a make-whole payment with respect to the Reference Obligation; (v) Fannie Mae determines that the Reference Obligation does not meet certain Eligibility Criteria as the result of a data correction; or (vi) the party responsible for the representations and warranties and/or servicing obligations or liabilities with respect to the Reference Obligation declares bankruptcy or is put into receivership after Fannie Mae has requested that it repurchase such Reference Obligation.
+A Reference Obligation that undergoes a temporary or permanent modification will not be removed from the Reference Pool if it does not otherwise meet any of the criteria for a removal set forth in the prior sentence.

 For the avoidance of doubt, Fannie Mae will not request the repurchase of any Reference Obligation with minor technical violations, minor data corrections or minor missing documentation if Fannie Mae determines that the Reference Obligation otherwise satisfies Fannie Mae's eligibility and underwriting criteria.
-When a Reference Obligation becomes subject to a Reference Pool Removal (except in the case of clause (i) above), the unpaid principal balance of such Reference Obligation will be allocated to the related Reference Tranches as Unscheduled Principal.

-Reference Obligations will be removed from the Reference Pool if a data change occurs that causes a Reference Obligation to no longer meet one or more of the criteria set forth in clauses (a), (e), (g), (j), (k), (l) or (m) of the definition of Eligibility Criteria.
+Reference Obligations will be removed from the Reference Pool if a data change occurs that causes a Reference Obligation to no longer meet one or more of the criteria set forth in clauses (a), (e), (f), (g), (j), (k), (l) or (m) of the definition of Eligibility Criteria.